sivizius/sivican-dark/PULL_REQUEST_TEMPLATE.md

 ### Requirements

 * Filling out the template is required.
 Any pull request that does not include enough information to be reviewed in a timely manner may be closed at the maintainers' discretion.
-* All new code requires tests to ensure against regressions
+* All new code requires tests to ensure against regressions.

 ### Description of the Change